 - Have an advanced degree like an MA or Ph.D.

 You can also qualify for an E-B2 visa if you are a physician and willing to use your skills in an underserved portion of the US.

 Finally, a country gets 2,802 E-B3 visas, plus those not used in the above categories.
 The requirements for the E-B3 category are not as high as E-B1 or E-B2, but there is a large backlog of applicants.
 To qualify you can have a bachelor’s degree, be a skilled worker whose job requires a minimum of 2 years of training, or be an unskilled worker.

 Each year each country also gets 695 visas for people who have done the following:

 Finally, 3,000 or fewer visas are reserved for those in the “investor” class.
-To qualify for the E-B5 category you must demonstrate that you will create at least 10 fulltime jobs in the US, as well as investing from $500,000 to $1,000,000 in the economy.
+To qualify for the E-B5 category you must demonstrate that you will create at least 10 full-time jobs in the US, as well as invest from $500,000 to $1,000,000 in the economy.

-The H1B to green card process is straightforward, but you’ll want to begin on the process as soon as you can.
-Below we’ve listed the three main green card process steps to apply for your green card, and what should be done in each one.
+The H1B to green card process is straightforward, but you’ll want to begin the process as soon as you can.
+Below we’ve listed the three main green card process steps to apply for your green card, and what should be done in each one: